 - Between 28 September 2016 and 1 February 2016, the reconvened working group (AGUR12 II) meets four further times.
 Also invited to attend are two internet service provider representatives and a representative from the Federal Office of Justice.

-- The copyright working group AGUR12 II concluded its work on 2 March 2017 and reached a compromise on various issues (media release).
+- The copyright working group AGUR12 II concluded its work on 2 March 2017 and reached a compromise on various issues (media release / glossary, pdf).
 The Federal Department of Justice and Police (FDJP) will take into consideration the results of the AGUR12 II on the revision of the Copyright Act and submit a proposal on how to proceed to the Federal Council by July 2017.